DRincs-Productions/My-DAZ-3D-Library/README.md

 * keep folders sorted, so that you can quickly find what you are looking for is to open as few folders as possible.
 * cleaning unnecessary files
 * compress images while maintaining 80% quality for assert of objects and environments. character textures will not be compressed.
+* use only the best assert. replace those already present if others are inserted